NURSE 101 Introduction to Nursing Credits: 2

 NURSE 220 Fundamental Concepts & Skills Credits: 6

 This course focuses on fundamental concepts, skills, and techniques that provide a foundation for clinical practice.
 The beginning student will identify factors that may influence the human system and applies the nursing process in health care setting using basic nursing interventions.
-This six credit hour course consists of four hours of didactic/discussion and two hours of clinical laboratory/lab.

 Prerequisites: Acceptance into Clinical Nursing Program.